CSUMB-SP17-CST438/StreamSearch/README.md

 Description: Let us do the searching

-Stream Search gives someone the ability to search for Movies and TV shows.
-When you find the movie you like simply click on the link; and it will tell you a summary about the movie/show, when it was released, time duration of movie/show, and a movie trailer linked from YouTube.
+Stream Search gives you the ability to search for Movies and TV shows on netflix, Hulu, Amazon Prime, and HBO GO all-in-one place.
+When you find the movie or TV show you like simply click on the link; and it will tell you a summary about the movie/show, when it was released, time duration of movie/show, and a movie trailer linked from YouTube.
+For TV shows you can view the available seasons, a summary plot of the episodes, and a link to the Streaming services where that Show or Movie is avilable to watch.

 List of changes made in Handin 3, 4/24:

 1. Added recommendations in Chatbot

 2. Added Facebook friends invite

-3.

-4.

-5.

 List of changes made in Handin 2, 4/10: